ksu-is/PetPoint/projectroadmap.md

 ## 🔍 Research
 - [x] Explore existing Python scheduling and management systems
 - [x] Review:[PetScheduler (GitHub)](https://github.com/ksu-is/PetScheduler)
-- [ ] Study Python CSV and SQLite libraries for saving data
+- [x] Study Python CSV and SQLite libraries for saving data
-- [ ] Research how to use Jupyter Notebooks for testing project logic
-- [ ] Look into using `datetime` and `tkinter` for scheduling and GUI features
+- [x] Look into using `datetime` and `tkinter` for scheduling and GUI features

 ---